Jane Alexander (bishop)

-Jane Alexander (born March 29, 1959) is a British-born Canadian Anglican bishop.
+Jane Alexander (born 29 March 1959) is a British-Canadian Anglican bishop.
 She is a former Bishop of Edmonton, a bishop of the Anglican Church of Canada.
 She was installed on May 11, 2008, at All Saints' Anglican Cathedral.

 Until her consecration as a bishop, Alexander served as Dean of Edmonton and Rector of All Saints' Cathedral.
 She is the first female diocesan bishop to succeed another female diocesan bishop in the Anglican Communion.

 On 26 January 2020, Alexander announced her resignation as Bishop of Edmonton effective 31 July 2020.
 However, on 17 March 2020, she postponed her resignation until 31 December 2020 citing the ongoing COVID-19 pandemic.
 Her resignation as Bishop of Edmonton took effect on 16 April 2021.

 Early life and teaching career

 Alexander grew up in England and attended Brunts Grammar School in Mansfield.
 As a child, she was forbidden from attending any religious classes at school by her father.
 It was not until she was 25 that she was baptized with her eldest child in the Church of England.

 Alexander graduated from Newcastle University in 1980 with a Bachelor of Arts degree with honours, having completed a thesis on English liturgical music from 1370 to 1430.
 She then worked as a music teacher, eventually specializing in special education.

 After moving to Canada with her family in 1990, Alexander earned a Master of Education degree in 1993, followed by a Ph.D. degree in educational psychology in 1996, both from the University of Alberta.
 She then worked as a professor in educational psychology at the University of Alberta.